-- 1. The meeting was called to order at 10:05 a.m. by Owen Smith, in conformance with the Wisconsin open meeting laws. - 2.
-A roll call was conducted.
-A quorum was not present. - 3.
-The committee reviewed the current roster.
-On the Employer side, ABC will replace Alan Utecht.
-On the Employee side, labor will replace Alfred Bartowitz, and Dennis McNulty may retire soon.
+- 1. The meeting was called to order at 10:03 a.m. by Co-Chair Craig Stevens, in conformity with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed. - 3.
+The committee reviewed its current roster.
+A quorum was present.
+The vacancy on the Employer side is being held for a representative of Associated Builders & Contractor.